nxrighthere/ENet-CSharp/README.md

 `ENet-Unity` contains script with native libraries for the Unity.

+These packages are provided only for traditional platforms: Windows, Linux and MacOS.

 Usage
 --------
 Before starting to work, the library should be initialized using `ENet.Library.Initialize();` function.